stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-Swift will automatically generate a key path:
+Swift automatically generates a key path:

 ``` swift
 \User.name
 // WritableKeyPath<User, String>
 ```

-This key path can be used in a number of ways to make code expressive and reduce boilerplate.
+This key path can be used to enhance code expression and reduce boilerplate.

-Enum cases currently live outside the key path world, but if Swift were to derive properties for enum cases, we'd immediately bridge that gap.
+Enum cases currently live outside the key path world.
+Swift-derived properties for enum cases would bridge that gap:

 ``` swift
 enum Result<Value, Other> {